NavarroAlexKU/ETL-using-Azure-Synapse-Analytics/README.md

 * Click on "Upload" then select the file path for the data you want to upload:
 * You will see the upload progress at the bottom of the screen
 ![ScreenShot](https://github.com/NavarroAlexKU/ETL-using-Azure-Synapse-Analytics/blob/main/Upload%20Files%20to%20Blob%20Container.png?raw=true)

+## Exploratory Data Analysis (EDA):
+Next, will open up Azure Synapse Analytics and perform some queries for our EDA process:
+* Go to Data, Linked Tab
+* Create a new SQL script for the "taxi_zone.csv" file: